adarsh27april/e-commerce/process.md

    }
    ```

-6. then in route folder create `productRoute` import express, instantiate `express.Router` and allocate the function `getAllProducts` controller to get route of `/products` like :
+6. Then in route folder create `productRoute` import express, instantiate `express.Router` and allocate the function `getAllProducts` controller to get route of `/products` like :

    ```js
    const express = require("express");